During the Start of Production (SoP) phase, each organization takes part in the Production Part Approval Process (PPAP).

 If the submission level is unknown, please contact the customerβthe default level is level 3.
 The customer must approve it before production, reflecting the maximum quantities for the production ramp-up curve.

-Production parts preparation
+Production Parts preparation

 Parts for approval must be taken from a significant production run, i.e., 1 to 8 hours, and a minimum of 300 consecutive parts, unless otherwise agreed in writing with the customer.
 Additionally, the production process should be in OTOP (off-tool off-process) status, meaning it should be final and located in a definitive production location.